HersheyTaichou/CodeBible/content/Office 365/2 Tenant/Public Folders.md

+---
-# Public Folders in Exchange Online
+title: Public Folders in Exchange Online
+---
 The following are scripts that can be useful when working with public folders in Exchange Online

 ## Prerequisites